 Career development guides school counseling programs to provide the foundation for the acquisition of skills and knowledge that enables students to make a successful transition from school to the world of work, and from job to job across the lifespan.

-personal/social developmentof students, school counseling programs focus on providing the foundation for personal and social growth as students progress through school and into adulthood.
+To address the personal/social development of students, school counseling programs focus on providing the foundation for personal and social growth as students progress through school and into adulthood.

 ASCA National Standards for Students was established to help school counselors help students.
 ASCA National Standards identify and prioritize the specific attitudes, knowledge and skills that students should be able to demonstrate as a result of participating in a school counseling program.
 These standards address the academic, career and personal/social development of all students.
 Best of all, by adopting and implementing ASCA National Standards, school counselors change the way school counseling programs are designed and delivered across our country.